 A bachelor’s in Criminal Justice gives you the chance to study the program in fields like law enforcement, corrections, crime scene investigation, crime mapping, cybercrime, and juvenile justice.

 These fields of study are vital in becoming a game warden since you will be enforcing fish and wildlife laws.
-Having this degree will lead to a long way toward the educational requirement for the job.
+Having this degree will lead to a long way toward the educational requirements for the job.

 The core courses include: